turbot/guardrails-docs/docs/getting-started/getting-started-gcp/observe-gcp-activity/index.md

 <p><img alt="gcp-resource-activities-initial-notifications" src="/images/docs/guardrails/getting-started/getting-started-gcp/observe-gcp-activity/gcp-resource-activities-initial-notifications.png"/></p>

-## Step 4: See Guardrails react to a bucket change
+## Step 6: See Guardrails react to a bucket change

 Now visit your bucket in the GCP console, and switch access control to fine-grained.
 Guardrails will soon notice the change.

 <p><img alt="gcp-resource-activities-with-change-detected" src="/images/docs/guardrails/getting-started/getting-started-gcp/observe-gcp-activity/gcp-resource-activities-with-change-detected.png"/></p>

+## Step 7: Observe the difference

-Click into the new notification for your bucket, and scroll down in the diff to see the change that Guardrails has recorded.
+Select the new notification for your bucket, and scroll down in the diff to see the change that Guardrails has recorded.

 <p><img alt="gcp-diff-the-first-change" src="/images/docs/guardrails/getting-started/getting-started-gcp/observe-gcp-activity/gcp-diff-the-first-change.png"/></p>

-## Step 5: Review
+## Step 8: Review

 We’ve now seen how Guardrails detects the creation of a new resource in a connected project, and also notices and records changes to the configuration of that resource.